ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 .. warning::

    By default, all firewall changes are **temporary**, and will be lost on instance reboot.
-This is a saftey mechanism to avoid locking yourself out.
+This is a safety mechanism to avoid locking yourself out.
 To make changes **permanent**, execute:

    .. code-block:: shell